 The draft Dog Off-Leash Guidelines will be shared with the community for further feedback in early 2024.

 A community panel of 34 residents has been established to work together with the support of professional and independent facilitators to consider a wide range of information and help to shape the Dog Off-Leash Guidelines.

 Recruitment to the Panel

 Much care has been taken to ensure that the community panel for the Dog Off Leash Guidelines represents the Port Phillip community as much as possible.
 We are fortunate to have had so much interest from the community to be part of this process, with over 1,100 people expressing their interest.

 The panel of 34 community members requires a diversity of views and experiences.
 Applications were grouped according to the following attributes: age group, gender, Council Ward, interest in the project and place of birth.
 Current Census data was used to determine the appropriate number of participants recruited from various backgrounds to make sure it reflects our community.

 To ensure a diversity of viewpoints on the panel, we recruited 50% dog owners (or previous owners), 50% non-dog owners, 60% having no specialised interest, 20% representing a sporting club that shares space with dogs, 10% who work with dogs for a living and 10% who have an affiliation with an environmental group.
 Panel members were then randomly selected to meet the various criteria.

 We want to make sure that any changes are based on evidence and community need.
 That’s why restrictions at all current dog off leash parks and beaches will remain as they are until the Guidelines have been developed with your input.

-We aim to complete the Guidelines by the end of 2023.
 Once developed, recommendations will be made on each site.
 Before making any changes, we will check back in with the community to ensure they reflect what our community wants.